-Karl Zinsmeister's Boots on the Ground includes 32 color photographs taken by the author during the month he was embedded with the 82nd in Kuwait and Iraq.
+“[A] splendid report from within the maelstrom of combat” that includes thirty-two photographs taken by the author while embedded with the 82nd in Kuwait and Iraq (George F. Will).

 Ultimately, Boots on the Ground is a human story: a moving portrayal of the powerful bonds of affection, trust, fear, and dedication that bind real soldiers involved in battle.
-There are unexpected elements: The humor that bubbles up amidst dangerous fighting.
-The pathos of a badly wounded young boy.
-The affection openly exhibited by many American soldiers--love of country, love of family and hometown, love of each other.
 This is a true-life tale of superbly trained men in extraordinary circumstances, packed with concrete detail, often surpassing fiction for sheer drama.

 COMMUNITY REVIEWS